 Mission Statement: The Morrison Parks & Recreation Department builds community through the delivery of exceptional parks, open spaces, trails, programs, and services.

 The Morrison Parks and Recreation Department hosts various youth and adult programming throughout the year.

 Winter – Youth Basketball & Wrestling, Table Tennis League, Coed Adult Volleyball

 Summer – Youth T-Ball, High School Softball League, Summer Youth Rec Programming Activities

 Registration and payment for all Morrison Rec Sports is conducted through Quickscores (www.quickscores.com/morrisonsports) or in-person at Morrison City Hall.

 T-Ball (ages 4-6): Our instructional t-ball program teaches the basic fundamentals of hitting, fielding and throwing in a non-competitive game environment.
-Registration for the 2021 season closes on May 31, 2021.
+Registration typically occurs in April/May.
 Further details and the online registration form can be found HERE on Quickscores.

 Baseball/Softball (1st grade – 9th grade): The little league baseball and softball programs for the Morrison area are run by an independent volunteer organization, Morrison Youth Baseball and Softball (MYBS).
 Registration typically occurs in March/April.
 Please contact them directly via their Facebook page or website for more information.

 FIELD RESERVATION INFORMATION